 To be sure, this test presupposes that the various Continental powers really exported the same law, or at least that the differences between these colonizers' variants of French civil law were small relative to the differences between their other colonial policies.
 This is not an innocuous assumption, particularly with respect to countries colonized during different periods.
 When Portugal and Spain colonized Latin America in the 15th and 16th centuries, their own legal systems were not yet codified, and hence the laws they imposed on their colonies were quite different from the codes that the Belgians, French, and also the Portuguese and Spaniards themselves later brought to Africa.
-The Portuguese and Spanish colonies in Latin America later codified based on French models in the 19th century, but only after gaining independence - which puts into doubt whether their legal origin can be considered exogenous.
-Similarly, it is questionable if it makes sense to categorize certain European countries, such as Ireland or Belgium, as former "colonies" of England and France, respectively.18 In our preferred specifications, we exclude these results are dependent on that coding.
-For reasons similar to the Mandate countries, Egypt was coded as a former Ottoman colony (rather than a British colony).
-The Philippines was also a close call.
-It had been a Spanish colony for over 300 years when it was ceded to the U.S. in 1899, which governed the Islands until 1946.
-We code the U.S. as the dominant colonial power, but one could argue that the years as a Spanish colony were more important.
-Recoding the Philippines as a Spanish colony does not substantially change our results.
+The Portuguese and Spanish colonies in Latin America later codified based on French models in the 19th century, but only after gaining independence which puts into doubt whether their legal origin can be considered exogenous.
+Similarly, it is questionable if it makes sense to categorize certain European countries, such as Ireland or Belgium, as former "colonies" of England and France, respectively.
+15 In our preferred specifications, we exclude these countries.
+At the same time, the results with these countries included are qualitatively similar.